C0DIC/cvm/cavadocs.md

 push 1
 push 5

 cmp 0          // If the element above is equal to Stack[0]
-    wrt 5   // Prints 5
+    wrtn i64   // Prints 5
 hlt            // Otherwise hlt
 ```

 ## Labels